Frequently Asked Questions

 What happens if I fail either my theoretical or OSCE exams?

-You will be given the opportunity to re-sit the theory exam or the practical exam (OSCE) or both.
+You will be given the opportunity to re-sit the theory exam or the clinical exam (OSCE) or both.

 Are the English language assessment requirements changing?